 Nicolae Tanase: Dr. Miller, what is the meaning of life?

-Richard C. Miller: Living from the “wholeness of being” is my answer to the inquiry, “What is the meaning of life.”
+Richard C. Miller: To live from, and related to everyone and everything from “heart-centered presence of being” is my answer to the inquiry, “What is the meaning of life.”

 The words I’m using here are conceptual pointers to my lived-experience as being.
-And my life has meaning only to the degree that I’m fully living each moment — non-intellectually — from the wholeness of being.
+Life has meaning only to the degree that I’m fully living each moment — non-intellectually — from the wholeness of being.

-Meaning arrives as I nourish my ability to “be,” and remain grounded, with my heart open, and my actions authentic amidst doing, working, playing, writing, talking, eating, resting.
+Meaning arrives as I experience my innate and spontaneous ability to “be,” and remain grounded, with my heart open, and my actions authentic amidst doing, working, playing, writing, talking, eating, resting.

 ~Richard C. Miller, PhD, is a clinical psychologist, author, researcher, yogic scholar and spiritual teacher who, for the past 46 years has devoted his life to integrating western psychology and neuroscience with the ancient nondual wisdom teachings of Yoga, Tantra, Advaita, Taoism, and Buddhism.
 Richard is the founding president of the Integrative Restoration Institute, co-founder of the International Association of Yoga Therapists, founding editor of the peer reviewed International Journal of Yoga Therapy, and a founding member and past president of the Institute for Spirituality and Psychology.